 - Other possible causes of adrenal suppression.

 The dose may be reduced rapidly to physiological doses of about 7.5 mg of prednisolone and then more slowly, at the same time ensuring that disease relapse does not occur.

-Patients not in the groups above (eg who have received fewer than 3 weeks of corticosteroids) may have corticosteroids stopped abruptly.
+Patients not in the groups above (eg, who have received fewer than three weeks of corticosteroids) can usually have corticosteroids stopped abruptly.

 Further reading & references

 - British National Formulary; NICE Evidence Services (UK access only)

 - Bille J, Marchetti O, Calandra T; Changing face of health-care associated fungal infections.; Curr Opin Infect Dis.
 2005 Aug;18(4):314-9.

 - Brakhage AA; Systemic fungal infections caused by Aspergillus species: epidemiology, infection process and virulence determinants.
 Curr Drug Targets.
 2005 Dec;6(8):875-86.

 - Wollenberg A, Zoch C, Wetzel S, et al; Predisposing factors and clinical features of eczema herpeticum: a retrospective analysis of 100 cases.; J Am Acad Dermatol.
 2003 Aug;49(2):198-205.